 Some educators become interested in moving into leadership roles beyond the classroom.
 These administrative roles have their own certifications in Kentucky, and have different rules and requirements.

 In Kentucky, guidance counselors must all undergo a master’s level program in school counseling.
 Most of these programs accept educators with degrees in education or similar experience.
 After completing this program, the state can issue a provisional certificate for use in any level of school.
 After one year of guidance counseling you will be issued a five year standard certificate.

 In Kentucky, all principals must have at least three years of full-time teaching experience.
 The state offers a series of assessments that all principal candidates must pass.
 Potential principals must also have a master’s degree in education and complete one year in the Kentucky Principal Internship Program.
 Then they can receive a five-year professional principal certification.

 Advancing Your Teaching Career With an Online Degree

 Although understanding the various requirements can seem complex, resources are out there to help you make sense of it all.
 The state EPSB offers much more information on the exact steps you need to take and options if you get stuck.
 The first step, however, is earning the right undergraduate and graduate degrees.
-At Campbellsville University, we have been educating teachers in Kentucky for almost 100 years.
+Campbellsville University has been educating teachers in Kentucky for 100 years.
 Our curriculum is designed to help you pass the state exams, get the experience you need to succeed in the classroom and earn the appropriate certifications.
 Specializations are available, and all education programs are offered fully online, so busy working teachers can earn their degree when it fits into their schedule.